Njokimary/Hospital-Management-System/README.md

 View a list of available doctors and their specialties.
 View a list of appointments for a specific doctor.
 Cancel existing appointments.

+Collaborate
+Feel free to contribute by opening issues or pull requests.